Freehold Flat Mortgages

 Can you get a freehold flat mortgage?

-Technically yes, but it’s not straightforward.
-Freehold flat mortgages are almost impossible to come by, with lenders often not seeing this kind of property as good security.
+Technically, yes, but it’s not straightforward.
+Freehold flat mortgages are almost impossible to come by, and lenders often do not consider this kind of property good security.

 There are a few reasons for this:

-• You’re reliant on your neighbours to share the cost of any repair or remediation works that may be necessary, but they’re under no obligation to pay.
+- You’re reliant on your neighbours to share the cost of any necessary repair or remediation works, but they’re under no obligation to pay.

-• Agreements can be made between occupants in the building, but there’s no guarantee that any future freeholder will enter into it.
+- Agreements can be made between building occupants, but there’s no guarantee that any future freeholder will enter into them.

-Because there’s no clear division of responsibility in a freehold flat building, most lenders are understandably wary – it reduces the value of the property, the building could easily fall into disrepair and the flat is less saleable.
+Because there’s no clear division of responsibility in a freehold flat building, most lenders are understandably wary.
+This reduces the value of the property, the building could easily fall into disrepair, and the flat is less saleable.
 Ultimately, if issues arise, the lender risks losing out.

-You may be able to find a mainstream lender, but this will be on a case-by-case basis and you’ll need to pass all other eligibility criteria with ease, which means it’d be worth speaking to a specialist broker first who can approach the right providers on your behalf.
+You may be able to find a mainstream lender, but this will be on a case-by-case basis, and you’ll need to pass all other eligibility criteria easily.
+This means it’d be worth speaking to a specialist broker first who can approach the right providers on your behalf.

 How a broker can help